bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 The idea of a 75% overlap was to cover as much of a distant (or smaller) vehicles as posiible without the need to resize.
 The example image below shows an image with a car at a mediam range distance: not too close, but not extremely far.
 The Figure shows all the sliding windows superimposed on the image.
 Figure __ shows a subsampled image of the car of size 65x100.
 At this size, with an overlap of 75%, the car is covered by four windows down and six windows across, giving a total of 24 windows over the entire car.
 Figure ___ shows another image segment of a car closer to the camera.
 The image segment is 85x145 pixels.
 And is covered by 40 windows.

+During vehicle classification each window was subsampled and features were obtained using `single_img_features()` and run through the classifier, `clf.predict()`.
+If a window is classifed as a vehicle the corrdinates are stored in an array called `hot_windows`.

+To reduce false positives from during classification a heatmap was created, see section "Single Image Classification".
+First, the `hot_windows` array was passed to `add_heat()`, which takes the area of the positively classified window coordinates and adds "1" to a black image, `heat`.
+The `heat` image was thresholded at a value of "3" with `apply_threshold()` to make the `heatmap` image.
+The "blobs " or positive areas remaing after thresholding in the heatmap were "labeled" with sklearn's `label()` function.
+From the labels, bounding boxes were drawn on the original RGB image using `draw_label_bboxes()`

+This process worked reasonable well for single test images but a more robust approach was needed to remove false positives from the video image.
+It was reasoned that a true vehicle should appear in the same general area for at least 10 frames, while false positives should not, in which they would be filtered out.
+For this the `heat` image of each frame was stored in a circular buffer of index = 10.
+After each frame the images in the buffer were summed and the summed image passed to `apply_threshold()` using a threshold value = 20.

 ###########################